 Hardware.
-A vRAN deployment consists of several radio units (RUs) connected to a nearby edge datacenter via fiber-optic fronthaul links.
+A vRAN deployment consists of several radio units (RUs) connected to a nearby edge datacenter via fiberoptic fronthaul links.
 A switch in the edge datacenter connects an RU to a vRAN server; today, this mapping can only be changed rarely (e.g., when new RUs or servers are added).
 Dedicated commodity servers in the edge datacenter run the RAN's different layers as bare-metal or containerized Linux applications.
 Of these layers, the layer-1 (PHY) and layer-2 (Media Access Control and Radio Link Control) have strict real-time latency requirements.
-Higher layers of the vRAN stack as well as the core network do not have real-time latency requirements, and may therefore run in a larger datacenter farther away from the RUs and DUs.
+Higher layers of the vRAN stack as well as the core network do not have realtime latency requirements, and may therefore run in a larger datacenter farther away from the RUs and DUs.

 Software.
-The vRAN consists of large and complex (e.g., several hundred thousand source lines of code) highly-optimized, multithreaded software applications written by specialized vendors.
-The PHY performs compute-intensive signal processing tasks, including channel estimation, modulation/demodulation, and forward error correction.
-We use Intel's FlexRAN PHY [10], which is a production-grade 5G PHY implementation widely used in vRAN deployments.
-Our proposed techniques are also applicable to other software PHY implementations, such as those from OpenAirInterface [57] and srsRAN [17].
+The vRAN consists of large and complex (e.g., several hundred thousand source lines of code) highlyoptimized, multi-threaded software applications written by specialized vendors.
+The PHY performs highly computeintensive signal processing tasks, including channel estimation, modulation/demodulation, and forward error correction.
+We use Intel's FlexRAN PHY [8], which is a productiongrade 5G PHY implementation widely used in vRAN deployments.
+Our proposed techniques are also applicable to other software PHY implementations, such as those from OpenAirInterface [57] and srsRAN [19].
 The L2 is primarily responsible for scheduling the frequency and time resources among users (UEs).
-This layer also connects to higher non-real-time vRAN layers, which in turn connect to the cellular core network.
-Several vendors provide L2 implementations, including CapGemini [6] and RadiSys [16].
+This layer also connects to higher nonreal-time vRAN layers, which in turn connect to the cellular core network.
+Several vendors provide L2 implementations, including CapGemini [4] and RadiSys [17].
 Each process (e.g., PHY or L2) supports handling multiple RUs.

 Functional splits and interfaces.
-To modularize complex RAN systems, the standards define "splits" specifying different ways of partitioning RAN functionality across software and hardware boundaries.
+To modularize complex RAN systems, the standards define "splits" specifying different ways of distributing RAN components across software and hardware boundaries.
 A key tenet of vRANs is the use of open specifications that have broad adoption, allowing these components to interoperate.
-For the fronthaul interface between the PHY and RU, today's vRANs use the "O-RAN split option-7.2×" standard from the O-RAN consortium [12].
-The fronthaul carries Ethernet packets containing IQ samples, which the PHY handles with low-latency userspace packet I/O. The PHY/L2 interface uses the FAPI ("Functional API") specification from the Small Cell Forum [19].
-In tightly-coupled systems that co-locate the PHY and L2 on the same server, FAPI messages are carried over shared memory.
-In decoupled systems, which we believe are crucial for vRAN resilience, the PHY and L2 exchange FAPI messages over an Ethernet network with the "network FAPI" (nFAPI) protocol [20], which implements O-RAN's split option-6 [13].
+For the fronthaul interface between the PHY and RU, today's vRANs use the "O-RAN split option-7.2 $\times$ " standard from the O-RAN consortium [11].
+The fronthaul carries Ethernet packets containing IQ samples, which the PHY handles with low-latency userspace packet I/O. The PHY/L2 interface uses the FAPI ("Functional API") specification from the Small Cell Forum [7].
+In tightlycoupled systems that co-locate the PHY and L2 on the same server, FAPI messages are carried over shared memory.
+In decoupled systems, which we believe are crucial for vRAN resiliency, the PHY and L2 exchange FAPI messages over an Ethernet network with the "network FAPI" (nFAPI) protocol [10], which implements O-RAN's split option-6 [13].